jdunn596/rtgg-randobot/COMMANDS.md

 These are the commands currently supported by OoTR's RandoBot.

+## !branch

+Usable by: anyone (unless seed is already rolled)

+Select which ootrandomizer.com branch to use when rolling a seed, whether it be the stable (release) branch or one of a development branches.

+Once a seed has been generated using `!seed` (or `!spoilerseed`), subsequent calls to `!branch` will not work unless used by a moderator.

 ## !seed

 Usable by: anyone (unless lock is present)

+If `!branch` has not been set, this command will do nothing.

-Roll a race seed on ootrandomizer.com using the specified preset (if given) and post a link to the generated seed in the race information.
+Roll a seed on ootrandomizer.com using the specified preset and post a link to the generated seed in the race information.

 Available presets can be checked using the `!presets` command.
-If no preset is given then "weekly" is assumed.

 If seed rolling has been locked with the `!lock` command then `!seed` will not generate a seed unless it's used by a race monitor or moderator.